Train travel in the UK can be

 Make sure you buy a ticket from the right train operator for your journey; otherwise, you risk getting stung for a penalty fare on board.

 Travelling from London Gatwick airport to central London is the perfect example.
-A number of operators cover the route, however, only premium-priced Gatwick Express tickets are valid on Gatwick Express trains.
+Several train operators cover the route, however, only premium-priced Gatwick Express tickets are valid on Gatwick Express trains.
 Find out more here.

 2. Check Your Train’s Departure and Arrival Points